A couple of summers ago I wrote a post about camping with infants. But now that I’m the proud mama to a

 stubborn passionate 3 year old, that old archived camping post is way outdated for our family.
 Nowadays, nights in a tent look far different than they did back then!
 In some ways, this makes things MUCH easier (ie, we all get more sleep!).
 In other ways, some camping activities are a lot more stressful (ie campfires).
 If your kiddo is one of the lucky ones that got exposed to camping early and often, transitioning to toddler camping is probably something that came relatively gradually.
 If an overnighter under the stars is something you’ve been wanting to do as a family, but for whatever reason weren’t able to make it happen when your child was an infant, don’t despair!
 The curious toddler years are a GREAT time to start camping!
 Here’s a quick rundown of what our family considers to be the most important logistics for a night of tenting…

 BEDTIME ROUTINES: For the first few excursions, try to keep your nighttime tenting routine resembling your nighttime home routine as best you can.
 Having as much familiarity as possible within an unfamiliar setting can go a lot way towards helping your toddler feel safe and secure in an unfamiliar sleeping environment.
 You may find that the more your family camps together, the more your bedtime camp routine might evolve to be “tent-specific.”
 For example, at home C always gets 2 books followed by individual snuggle times with Mommy and Daddy.
 But in the tent we all just lay down together and look at the stars (or if the rain fly is up, look at the silhouettes of the many creepy-crawlies that have accumulated on the outside of the tent!)
+Top camping hammocks with mosquito net are ideal for it.

 LAYERS: Now that C is older, I don’t worry so much about temperatures, since he now has plenty of vocabulary to tell me if he’s hot/cold/etc. That being said, layers still reign supreme!
 For warm weather camping, C wears wool jammies and socks, and sleeps in a Ducksday Fleece suit.
 Sometimes we add a blanket.
 For cold weather camping (we usually go no lower than 35 degrees), we add a wool hat and a down bunting from Molehill Mountain that he wears as a sleeping bag.
 He has his own sleeping mat, but he rarely sleeps on it, usually preferring to snuggle up next to one of us instead. 🙂